jo-gross/Cocktail-Manager/README.md

 - **Financial and statistics** - See the costs of your cocktails and create statistics of the shaked cocktails easily
 - **Ingredient importer** - Ingredients from some websites (like conalco.de or rumundco.de) can be imported with a single click
+- **Unit sensitive** - You can define available units for your ingredients and the application will use them for the calculations

 ## 🖼️ Screenshots